 Emergency management policy

-The Social services sector emergency management policy (Word) protects Victorians’ health, safety, and wellbeing by outlining how social services plan and prepare for emergencies.
+The Social services sector emergency management policy (Word) protects Victorians’ health, safety, and wellbeing by outlining how social and community services plan and prepare for emergencies.

 The policy applies to services funded, delivered or regulated by the department, including:

 - community services that are delivered directly by the department